NŌSTOS BOUTIQUE HOTEL

 photography: VISIONOFCREATIVES

-The project concerns the renovation of an existing 15-room hotel in the settlement of Livadi on the island of Serifos.
+This project involved the renovation of an existing 15-room hotel in the settlement of Livadi on the island of Serifos.

-The materials that have been used throughout the hotel are white plaster, cement mortar, natural chestnut wood for the main structures, while the movable furniture is either wooden or metal made of light frame and linen fabrics in earthy tones.
-The planting is mainly of low shrubs (stipa, thyme and lavender) following the dry landscape of the Cyclades.
-In general, the choice of materials and the whole style of the design is inspired by the Cycladic landscape and the Cycladic architecture with an extra touch of luxury and comfort that corresponds to the current hospitality needs of a modern accommodation.
+The materials used throughout include white plaster, cement mortar, and natural chestnut wood for the main structures, while the movable furniture is either wooden or made of lightweight metal frames, complemented by linen fabrics in earthy tones.
+The plantings consist mainly of low shrubs (such as stipa, lavender, and thyme), reflecting the dry landscape of the Cyclades.
+Overall, the choice of materials and the design style are inspired by the Cycladic landscape and architecture, with an added touch of luxury and comfort that aligns with the modern hospitality needs of a contemporary accommodation.